 Achor describes three paths we can take following crisis or adversity.
 The first is to end where you start; no change results.
 The second path leads to further negative consequences; you end up worse off.
 The third path is the one that we should focus on, and that is using the crisis or negative event to grow and emerge “stronger, and more capable than before the fall.
 It is the third path which requires us to develop resilience.

 Ways to develop resilience

 If you are faced with a challenging situation at work or even at home, there are a number of ways of refocusing your attention and efforts to help you and your team (or family) get through.

-- Deal with the “What if’s” – Don’t discount fears; deal with them head-on.
+Deal with the “What if’s” – Don’t discount fears, but deal with them head-on.
 Set up an environment for you and your team which allows you to do this.
 Develop options in case the worst happens.
 Then keep focused on the positive possibilities rather than the worst-case scenarios.

 Deal with the uncertainty by imagining a future where you are in the right place, where you would feel as if you gained something positive from the experience.